Structured Observation Language for Efficient and Generalizable Vision-Language Navigation: Conclusion

 \section{Conclusion}

-This paper proposes SOL-Nav, a novel VLN framework that converts egocentric RGB-D observations into grid-structured textual descriptions of semantic, color, and depth information, enabling pure language model-based navigation decision-making.
-By decoupling high-level semantic representation from low-level visual features, SOL-Nav fully leverages the reasoning capabilities of PLMs, eliminating the need for scratch visual encoder training and complex multimodal fusion modules.
-Comprehensive experiments on R2R-CE and RxR-CE benchmarks demonstrate that SOL-Nav achieves SOTA or comparable navigation performance with significantly smaller model size (0.6B parameters) and lower training data dependency than existing methods.
-In addition, our approach significantly outperforms all SOTA models on the OS metric, further demonstrating its strong potential.
+This paper proposes SOL-Nav, a novel VLN framework that converts egocentric RGB-D observations into grid-structured textual descriptions (semantic, color, and depth), enabling pure language model-based decision-making.
+By decoupling high-level semantics from raw visual features, SOL-Nav fully leverages pre-trained language models without requiring visual encoder training from scratch or complex multimodal fusion.
+Experiments on R2R-CE and RxR-CE show that SOL-Nav achieves competitive or state-of-the-art performance—outperforming existing models on the OS metric—while using a significantly smaller model (0.6B parameters) and less training data.

-Despite its advantages, SOL-Nav has the limitation that extracting only semantic, color, and depth features results in the loss of fine-grained visual information (e.g., shape, texture), which hinders precise navigation in complex scenes.
-For future work, we will enrich structured observations with fine-grained features, explore adaptive grid resolution, integrate auxiliary sensory data, extend the framework to complex scenarios, and optimize model efficiency for edge device deployment.
+However, relying solely on discrete semantic, color, and depth features leads to the loss of fine-grained visual details (e.g., shape, texture), which may affect precise navigation in complex scenes.
+Future work will incorporate richer visual cues, explore adaptive grid resolutions, and optimize model efficiency for edge device deployment.

-In summary, SOL-Nav demonstrates the effectiveness of structured observation language for VLN tasks, providing a new paradigm for efficient and generalizable vision-language navigation.
-By addressing its limitations, SOL-Nav can be further applied to broader embodied AI tasks (e.g., robotic manipulation) and promote the practical deployment of embodied AI systems in real-world environments.
+Overall, SOL-Nav establishes an efficient and generalizable paradigm for vision-language navigation, offering strong potential for broader embodied AI applications such as robotic manipulation.